DigitalVortexLLC/racker/docs/index.md

-# RackSum
+# Racker

-Welcome to RackSum, a comprehensive web-based tool for planning and visualizing server rack layouts with real-time power and HVAC capacity tracking.
+Welcome to Racker, a comprehensive web-based tool for planning and visualizing server rack layouts with real-time power and HVAC capacity tracking.

 ## Overview

-RackSum simplifies datacenter planning by providing an intuitive drag-and-drop interface for designing rack configurations.
+Racker simplifies datacenter planning by providing an intuitive drag-and-drop interface for designing rack configurations.
 It automatically calculates power consumption and heat load, helping you optimize your infrastructure before deployment.

 ## Key Features